-Development and optimization of freeze drying cycles is a labor-intensive and re-iterative process, as several limiting factors need to be considered and the different process steps have individual requirements that need to be taken into account.
+Development and optimization of a lyo-cycle is a labor-intensive and re-iterative process.
+Several limiting factors need to be considered, in addition the different process steps have individual requirements that need to be taken into account.
 Real-time monitoring of product temperatures with the Tempris system in all scales of freeze dryers offers versatile possibilities for optimization of all steps of the freeze drying process.
-A freeze drying process is limited by the critical quality attributes of the product and by the performance limitations of the equipment.
+A lyo-cycle is limited by the critical quality attributes of the product and by the performance limitations of the equipment.
 For the design of an optimized process, both aspects need to be considered.
 In addition, the critical points to consider change within the various processing steps of a freeze drying cycle.
 Formulation selection is typically based not only on the stabilizing effect, but also on the critical formulation temperature during freeze drying.
 An exemplary freeze drying cycle including freezing / annealing, primary drying and secondary drying is shown below.

 Primary Drying Step